MicrosoftDocs/sql-docs/docs/reporting-services/lesson-8-create-a-data-filter.md

 1. In Solution Explorer, expand Default.aspx, and then double-click Default.aspx.cs.

-2. Create a new function that accepts a parameter, **productid**, of type Integer and returns a **datatable** object, and does the following.
+2. Create a new function that accepts a parameter called **productid** of type Integer.
+It should return a **datatable** object and do the following:

-    1. Creates an instance of the dataset, **DataSet2**, which was created in Step 2 of [Lesson 4: Define a data connection and data table for the child report](../reporting-services/lesson-4-define-a-data-connection-and-data-table-for-child-report.md).
+    1. Create an instance of the dataset, **DataSet2**, which was created in Step 2 of [Lesson 4: Define a data connection and data table for the child report](../reporting-services/lesson-4-define-a-data-connection-and-data-table-for-child-report.md).

     2. Create a connection to the SqlServer database to execute the query defined in **Lesson 4: Define a data connection and data table for the child report**.